olhanotolga/100-days-of-code/log.md

 **Thoughts:** Oops, forgot that I wanted to make another tool for checking .srt files, the one that would output a warning if any of the subtitles takes up 3 lines.

 **Link to work:** [Subtitle tools](https://olhanotolga.github.io/subtitle-tools/)

+## Day 43: July 13, 2020

+**Today's Progress:** Spent the whole day learning React: first, some documentation and a course on egghead.io, then tried to rewrite my JS calculator as a React class component.
+Not all smooth.
+Will try more tomorrow.

+**Thoughts:** A bit exhausted with React.

+**Link to work:** No link today.
+See commits.